bartengine27/cars.be/README.md

 #### Client credentials flow

-This section will guide .NET Core developers through the process of setting up OpenIddict within an ABP.io application to secure an API using the
+#### Configure the server

-Client Credentials flow.
+This section will describes the setup of OpenIddict within an ABP.io application to secure an API using the Client Credentials flow.
 The Client Credentials grant is ideally suited for server-to-server communication, where an application acts on its own behalf rather than on behalf of an individual user.

 Integrating OpenIddict with ABP.io to facilitate the Client Credentials flow involves a series of configuration steps and customizations within the `Be.Cars.AuthServer` and `Be.Cars.Domain` project.

 First, ensure that your ABP.io project is set up and running: you can create a new ABP.io project using the ABP CLI, [see](https://abp.io/get-started).
 After successfully creating the project, you can proceed with the following steps to configure OpenIddict for the Client Credentials flow:

-- Configure the OpenIddict Server in the `Be.Cars.AuthServer` project:
+* Configure the OpenIddict Server in the `Be.Cars.AuthServer` project:

   Enable the Client Credentials flow in the `Be.Cars.AuthServer` project by adding the following code to the `PreConfigureServices` method in the 'Be.Cars.AuthServer.CarsAuthServerModule.cs` file: